THE HUNGER GAMES: MOCKINGJAY – PARTS 1 AND 2 make a stellar finale to this epic story.

 When I watched THE HUNGER GAMES: MOCKINGJAY – PART 1 in November 2014, even though I admired it, I felt the film was very much half of a whole and so thought I’d wait a year to see the second part and then try to do both parts justice in a review.
 So let’s give it go.

 From the opening moments in MOCKINGJAY – PART 1, it’s evident there’s a very different tone from the first two movies – things are tougher, even greyer, more sombre.
 Gone is the garishness of the Capitol and its colourful cast of characters that created the cruel counterpoint to the struggles of the citizens of Panem.
 We find Katniss in the thought-to-be destroyed District 13, having nightmares of her terrifying experiences in the 74th Games and then the Quarter Quell.
-Her fellow survivor Finnick (Sam Claflin) is suffering from PTSD and the fallout of the Games effect on its unfortunate victims is once again brought chillingly home.
+Her fellow survivor Finnick (Sam Claflin) is suffering from PTSD and the fallout of the Games affect on its unfortunate victims is once again brought chillingly home.

-Friendly faces such as Gale (Liam Hemsworth), other survivor Beetee (Jeffrey Wright), stylist Effie Trinket (Elizabeth Banks), mentor Haymitch (Woody Harrelson) and former Gamesmaker Plutarch Heavensbee (Philip Seymour Hoffman) all have little or no effect on Katniss and it’s only when she meets the formidable President Coin (a smooth Julianne Moore) who not only commends her bravery in the Games but requests that Katniss begins to fully become the Mockingjay figurehead of the burgeoning rebellion, that things take a turn.
+Friendly faces such as Gale (Liam Hemsworth), another survivor Beetee (Jeffrey Wright), stylist Effie Trinket (Elizabeth Banks), mentor Haymitch (Woody Harrelson) and former Gamesmaker Plutarch Heavensbee (Philip Seymour Hoffman) all have little or no effect on Katniss and it’s only when she meets the formidable President Coin (a smooth Julianne Moore) who not only commends her bravery in the Games but requests that Katniss begins to fully become the Mockingjay figurehead of the burgeoning rebellion, that things take a turn.

 What you’re reminded of in this film is what drives this enormous story; something wonderfully small but incredibly significant – the connection between Katniss and her fellow tribute Peeta Mullark (the terrific Josh Hutcherson).
 And Peeta has been left in the Capitol and is now a brainwashed prisoner of the corrupt President Snow (Donald Sutherland).
 Katniss reluctantly agrees to be the Mockingjay for Coin, even filming propaganda movies to incite rebellion in the other districts and witnessing further horrors by the Capitol’s troops, if it means getting the chance to rescue Peeta.
-But be careful what you wish for, because when he is finally reunited with Katniss, all Peeta can think of is killing her.
+But be careful what you wish for because when he is finally reunited with Katniss, all Peeta can think of is killing her.
 The two Games sweethearts who we fell for, now become potential enemies.
 How much darker can Suzanne Collins’ tale get?

 Pretty dark actually, as MOCKINGJAY – PART 2 begins that inevitable journey towards the end with you realising that not everyone you’ve come to know over the course of these previous chapters will probably survive.
 It’s to director Francis Lawrence’s credit, that he makes each loss profound, whilst continuing to dazzle us with the scope and scale of these last 2 films.
 The war-torn scenes in the outlying districts are reminiscent of any footage we see on the news and you really feel he’s brought Collins’ immensely unsettling dystopian fable to life without ever losing touch with our world.
 Bravo.